 To me, these are the qualities of a true Trusted Advisor:

-- Is the first person called to help resolve Business vs. IT challenges
+- Is the first person called to help resolve Business vs. IT/IS challenges.

 I used the word ‘help’ 3 times in 5 bullets.
-That should indicate the real nature of a Trusted Advisor more than anything else.
+That should be a good indicator of the real nature of a Trusted Advisor more than anything else.

-VERY rarely will you ever achieve this, which is why it’s such a great goal to strive for with all your clients.
+VERY rarely will you ever achieve this status, which is why it’s such a great goal to strive for with all your clients.